At this moment, the videos in this magazine are all in Dutch.

 Sport

-Water polo (retired in the meantime as an international high-performance player)
+Water polo (retired in the meantime as an international elite athlete)

 Education